$0 Florida Micro-School & Pod Kit — Start Your Learning Pod Legally

 The Florida Pod Launch Checklist

-A single-page, print-and-pin sequencing document that walks you from "I have an idea" to "the first day of pod school" — covering the legal, operational, financial, and community formation steps in the correct order.
+A single-page, print-and-pin document that walks you from "I have an idea" to "the first day of pod school" — covering the legal, operational, financial, and community formation steps in the correct order.
 Most parents spend forty or more hours assembling this sequence from FLDOE pages, Step Up handbooks, Facebook groups, and policy documents.
-This checklist condenses it to a single reference document.
+This checklist condenses it to a single reference you can work through in an afternoon.

 Who This Kit Is For